wustl-oncology/immuno_gcp_wdl_compute1/AdHoc.md

 ### Use `pVACbind` to perform neoantigen analysis on the protein sequences obtained

-Start an interactive session using the latest slim (no BLAST DB) version of the pvactools docker image
+Start an interactive docker session using the latest slim (no BLAST DB) version of the pvactools docker image
 ```bash
 export WORKING_DIR=$HOME/analysis
 docker pull griffithlab/pvactools:latest-slim